freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 done
 ```
 - The first line should look like this: `echo "$CUSTOMER_RENTALS" | while read BIKE_ID BAR TYPE BAR SIZE`
-- The loop should print `1) 27" Mountain Bike` with the appropriate bike info
+- The loop should print `1) 27" Mountain Bike` for each bike with the appropriate bike info
 - The whole thing looks like this:
 ```sh
 echo "$CUSTOMER_RENTALS" | while read BIKE_ID BAR TYPE BAR SIZE